Public transport is the best and easiest way to get to and from the Queen Elizabeth Olympic Park.

-Stratford international station (20 minute walk) is served by the following:
+Pudding Mill Lane station (10 minute walk) is served by the Docklands Light Railway (DLR)

 Hackney Wick station (20 minute walk) is served by the London Overground

-For more information regarding train travel to London Stadium, visit Transport For London’s website here.
+For more information regarding train travel to London Stadium, click on the useful links above.

-We’d advise all spectators to take advantage of the extensive public transport network servicing London Stadium, with access roads disrupted during event days.
+We’d advise all spectators to take advantage of the extensive public transport network servicing London Stadium, with access roads disrupted during the event.

 No spectator parking is available at the stadium.

-Details for Blue Badge Parking are still being finalised.
+Details on Blue Badge Parking will be confirmed shortly.
 For more information please visit our Accessibility page.